yfde/comp3021/README.md

 The start scene serves as a menu to select game maps to play.
 Users can load a map from file system by clicking `Load Map` button, and the loaded map will be displayed in the map list.
-The map in the list can be deleted by clicking the `x` button on the right of each map item.
+The map in the list can be deleted by clicking the `Delete Map` button.

 On clicking one map in the list, the GUI view will switch to the game scene, where the user can move players and win the game.